marek-sloboda/weather-api/readme.md

 Then counts average temperature for provided location.

-TODO: If provided location is in cache, then api request in unecessary - NOT CODED YET (had no time) !, but docker for Redis is avaliable :)
+TODO: If provided location is in cache, then api request in unecessary, same when asking for /api/location{id}/weather

 ### Setup
 1) App based on docker: